 Delete default partitions

 Hard drive makers often pre-partition USB drives to include an encryption option.
 This typically creates a small visible partition and a larger hidden, encrypted one.
 While convenient for some, other users may find this annoying or unnecessary.
-But trying to delete the partitions in Windows Disk Management fails, even with admin rights.
+However, attempting to delete the partitions in Windows Disk Management fails, even with administrative rights.

 To use DISKPART, open a PowerShell window or Command Prompt as administrator.
 Running with elevated rights is crucial for full disk access.